jcward/AS3-Worker-Compat/README.md

 API is available and supported.
 This allows SWFs compiled with this code to be playable on all version of the Flash Player, not just those with Worker support (11.4 and later).

+As such, it also allows you to use an older compiler (Flash CS6, older version of Flash Builder or Flex, etc) to take advantage of Workers.

 Features
 ========